CHANGE IN LISTING ARRANGEMENTS

 • in certificated form.

-CRH and the ADS Depositary have provided a notice to the holders of ADSs in respect of the termination of the ADR Programme.
+CRH and the ADS Depositary provided a notice to the holders of ADSs in respect of the termination of the ADR Programme.

 Further details in respect of the termination of the ADR Programme are set out in Part V (Settlement and Dealings in Ordinary Shares following the Settlement System Migration) of the Circular.
-Contact details for the Bank of New York Mellon, the administrator of the ADR Programme, are available here.

 Ordinary Shares held through DTC